quamepossible/phomod/README.md

 <li>Find freelancers based on <b>GPS coordinates</b></li>
 <li><b>Mobile Responsive</b></li>
 </ul>
-NB:// To be able to use Google OAuth, you need to setup a developer account on https://www.developers.google.com After setting up a developer account, navigate to https://console.developers.google.com/apis/credentials and click on <b>+CREATE CREDENTIALS</b> and select <b>OAuth client ID</b>, follow the steps to setup OAuth for PHOMOD, set localhost:3000 as your domain
+NB:// To be able to use Google OAuth, you'll need to setup a developer account on https://www.developers.google.com.
+After setting up a developer account, navigate to https://console.developers.google.com/apis/credentials and click on <b>+CREATE CREDENTIALS</b> and select <b>OAuth client ID</b>, follow the steps to setup OAuth for PHOMOD, set localhost:3000 as your domain
 <p><a href="https://developers.google.com/identity/protocols/oauth2">Read more about Google OAuth here</a></p>
 <br>